Sdegr/Thesis/README.md

 $ perl tokenizer.perl -l en -q < dev.en.txt > dev.en.tok

 ```
-Note: not recommended, to use the Moses tokenizer for Chinese!
+Note: not recommended, to use the Moses Tokenizer for Chinese!

 Use the following code to tokenize the Chinese files with the Stanford Segmenter.